Bee-Lab/BeelabPhoneVerificationBundle/Resources/doc/index.md

 Currently, the only supported adapter is Skebby.

-See ``https://bitbucket.org/vittorezen/skebby-bundle`` for more informations on how install and setup that bundle.
+See [Skebby bundle](https://bitbucket.org/vittorezen/skebby-bundle) for more informations on how install and setup that bundle.